seyhajin/monkey2/modules/monkey/newdocs/language/variants.md

 Print Cast<String>( v )	'Runtime error!
 Variant contains an Int not a String!
 ```

-The one exception to this is if the Variant contains a class object, in which case you can cast the variant to any valid base class of the object.
+The one exception to this is if the variant contains a instance of an object, in which case you can cast the variant to any valid base class of the object's actual type.

+Variants also have a number of useful methods including...